Family Fellows

 • Work with full-time staff on strategic outreach and partner communications

-• Help monitor and develop partner and member engagement methods in social media platforms
+• Help monitor and develop partner and member engagement methods within in-person and online modalities

 • Support the general family programming and assist with Family Center events